HVrettost/weather-service/README.md

 #Useful Gradle tasks
 - `./gradlew wiremockStart` -> starts wiremock container and builds image (also starts automatically when invoking bootRun task which starts the server)
-- `./gradlew wiremockStop` -> stops wiremock container and removes image in order for the next wiremock container start to build mappings and files
+- `./gradlew wiremockStop` -> stops wiremock container and removes image in order for the next wiremock container start to build mappings and files.

 *Notice: If there is already a container that is running then run task `./gradlew wiremockStop` in order to remove container and image.
 This will take into account the new json files.